 Numerous inhabitants of Petra needed much water and in the desert-like climate this was a major challenge.

-Nabateans created ingenious irrigation system and as a result the city had a perennial stream and sufficient amount of water to create a desert oasis.
-This sophisticated system included water tunnels, pipes and more than 200 cisterns.
+Nabateans created an ingenious irrigation system and as a result, the city had a perennial stream and a sufficient amount of water to create a desert oasis.
+This sophisticated system included water tunnels, pipes, and more than 200 cisterns.
 Nabateans managed to collect in the city water from all surroundings up to 25 km far.

-Rather often these desert mountains received sudden gushes of rain and flash flood endangered the city in its narrow canyons.
-Also this problem was solved – Nabateans built series of dams and cisterns which stopped the excess water and provided water during the droughts.
+Rather often these desert mountains received sudden gushes of rain and flash floods endangered the city in its narrow canyons.
+Also, this problem was solved – Nabateans built a series of dams and cisterns which stopped the excess water and provided water during the droughts.